mlubinsky/mlubinsky.github.com/hive/README.md

 ```
 Complex Hive queries commonly are translated to a number of map reduce jobs that are executed by default sequentially.
 Often though some of a query’s map reduce stages are not interdependent and could be executed in parallel.

 They then can take advantage of spare capacity on a cluster and improve cluster utilization while at the same time reduce the overall query executions time.
-The configuration in Hive to change this behaviour is a merely switching a single flag SET hive.exce.parallel=true;.
+The configuration in Hive to change this behaviour is a merely switching a single flag ```SET hive.exce.parallel=true```

 ## LEFT SEMI JOIN
 In order check the existence of a key in another table, the user can use LEFT SEMI JOIN as illustrated by the following example.